 Changing the battery is identified as one of the major discomforts when using hearing aids.
 Worldwide there are around 50 million users of hearing aids who use more than two billion zinc-air batteries annually.
 On average the user has to change the battery once a week.

 When you consider that 58% of the users are more than 70 years old and that manual dexterity decays with age, the user challenge becomes clear.
-The Danish Technological Institute has committed itself to developing a highly user-friendly methanol-based micro fuel cell that is integrated and permanently installed within the hearing aid.
+At Danish Technological Institute we have developed a highly user-friendly methanol-based micro fuel cell that is integrated and permanently installed within the hearing aid.

 User-friendly and better for the environment

-The user simply places the hearing aid in a docking station for 30 seconds.
-Within this time the docking station injects approximately 200 microliters of methanol into the hearing aid's internal fuel cell and the unit is ready for use again.
-Each injection keeps the hearing aid running for a minimum of 24 hours.
+The user simply places the hearing aid in a docking station.
+Within 30 seconds the docking station refills approximately 200 microliters of methanol into the hearing aid's internal fuel cell and the unit is ready for use again.
+Each refill keeps the hearing aid running for a minimum of 24 hours.
 The technology is considered green, as the waste products are merely small amounts of carbon dioxide and water.

 How does it work?